rglor/genome-scripts/transcriptomes/README.md

 Step 1: Concatenate Fastq Files
 ======
-If your project was run on different lanes or at different times, you must first use the `cat` command to concatenate fastq formatted sequences obtained each individual tissue sample.
-During this concatenation phase, you will need to create separate concatenated files for each end of your paired end reads (e.g., one concatenated file for R1 and another for R2).
-In the example, below, we are concatenating from reads from Illumina runs that were done at two separate times (7June2016 and 19Aug2016) using the same library.
+Before starting any further analyses, it will be necessary to concatenate `fastq` formatted sequence output if your project was run across different lanes or at different times.
+This can be accomplished by using the `cat` command to create separate concatenated files for each end of your paired end reads (e.g., one concatenated file for R1 and another for R2).
+In the example, below, we are concatenating from reads from Illumina runs that were done at two separate times (7June2016 and 19Aug2016) from the same library.
 ```
 cat ../anole_RNAseq_7June2016_run1/Project_Glor_Alexander/Sample_Digestiv/*R1* ../anole_RNAseq_19Aug2016_run2/Project_Glor_Alexander/Sample_Digestiv/*R1* >> Digestive_CTTGTA_R1.fastq.gz